Land Transaction Tax in Wales Explained

 LTT for first-time buyers

-Unlike in England, there are no LTT reliefs, exemptions or special rules for first time buyers of property in Wales, whether you are buying your own home or a buy-to-let.
+Unlike in England and Northern Ireland where first-time buyers’ relief is available on Stamp Duty Land Tax, there are no LTT reliefs, exemptions or special rules for first time buyers in Wales, whether you are buying your own home or a buy-to-let.
 However, most first-time buyer properties in Wales fall within, or close to, the zero-banded threshold of £225,000.

 LTT for buy-to-lets and second homes

 As with other parts of the UK, people buying second homes need to pay an additional LTT charge.
-The charge applies to any second homes whether holiday properties or buy-to-lets.
-The higher rate of LTT applies to properties costing more than £40,000.
+The higher rate of LTT applies when you buy property or land in Wales costing more than £40,000.
+The charge applies to any second homes whether holiday properties or buy-to-lets, or residential properties held in a trust whether you have an interest or it’s held on behalf of your children.

 LTT rates for second properties